Peek-a-Boo and Pocket Pool

 What I later learned

-Although salaries were prescriptive, there are other ways to provide more money before an annual appraisal.
+Although salaries were prescriptive, there are other ways to receive more money before an annual appraisal.

 After thirty-five years in the workforce - not all things are as they first appear.
 And money doesn't buy happiness.